JuliaCN/ProjectIdeas/julia-packing/README.md

 Johnny Chen (johnnychen94@hotmail.com)

+## Difficulty

+Advanced: student will need to find a way to extend Julia's package delivery design

 ## Description

 Currently, there is only one way to reproduce your julia project in other machines: copy the `Manifest.toml` and `Project.toml` and then `pkg> instantiate`.
 However, this method requires the target machine have the network access to the same pkg server as the source machine, which is not always the case.